 The mission provides experts in strategic advice and training to the Malian Police, Gendarmerie and National Guard and the relevant ministries in order to support reform in the security sector.
 EUCAP Sahel Mali supports the desire of the Malian state to modernise its security forces and enable them to respond more effectively to the need for protection of the entire Malian population throughout the country.
 It constitutes an important element of the regional approach in the European Union's security and development strategy for the Sahel.

-The current Head of Mission is Albrecht Conze, a German diplomat.
+The current Head of Mission is Philippe RIO.